Traeger Smoked Turkey Breast

 We’ve been smoking whole turkeys for years, and it’s one Thanksgiving tradition our family always looks forward to.

-A whole turkey is perfect for large groups of people, but if you’ll be hosting a smaller group this Thanksgiving then smoking a turkey breast is likely a better choice for you.
-A smoked turkey breast delivers the same layers of smoky flavor as a whole turkey, minus the lengthy cook time and mountain of leftovers.
+✔ Perfect for Smaller Groups: A smoked turkey breast delivers the same layers of smoky flavor as a whole turkey, minus the lengthy cook time and mountain of leftovers.

-The smoked turkey breast recipe I’m sharing with you today is easy to prepare and requires little to no prior experience using a pellet grill or Traeger.
-Best of all, it works with any turkey brine and requires minimal babysitting while it cooks.
+✔ Beginner-Friendly: The smoked turkey breast recipe I’m sharing with you today is easy to prepare and requires little to no prior experience using a pellet grill or Traeger.

 Recipe Ingredients